diannemarsh/asgroup-instance-terminator/README.md

 ===========================

 This project will schedule a job that will try to kill an instance of every auto scaling group in an AWS account at regular intervals.
 Schedule of this job can be configured in a property file.
+Job Activity is stored in Redis

 This job will run following rules before terminating an instance in auto scaling group.